 Addiction is a disease that affects both men and women, but that doesn’t mean that addiction treatment for women shouldn’t be optimized for dealing with issues unqiue to women.
-That’s not to say that each gender would benefit in different ways to the treatment, but any reasonable person would admit that the issues facing women today are different than those facing men.
+That’s not to say that each gender would benefit in different ways from the treatment, but any reasonable person would admit that the issues facing women today are different than those facing men.
 Since the sexes have some inherent differences, it stands to reason that their experiences with substance abuse will differ.
 As such, many places have begun offering specialized addiction treatment for women.
-Gender-specific recovery programs have become more and more popular because they hold some definite advantages for patients in recovery, since they address the unqiue experiences and situations of their male and female patients individually.
+Gender-specific recovery programs have become more and more popular because they hold some definite advantages for patients in recovery since they address the unique experiences and situations of their male and female patients individually.
 Addiction treatment for women can also provide a comfortable environment for healing without distractions or sexual tensions – or temptations.

 Men and Women Experience Addiction Differently